JulianNicholls/Advanced-React-2018/README.md

 I have added some minimal CSS to the apps.

-I have done the Section 3 - HOC in a new directory called HOC, rather than continuing in the testing directory.
+I have done each section in a new directory, rather than continuing in the testing directory.

 I used `requireAuth(CommentBox)` as the component to be loaded by the `/post` route, rather than calling it at the bottom of the CommentBox file.
 It seems